-I took the Little Naturalist to the woods behind our house, bringing along the sheet and basket/tote bag.
-I encouraged her to pick a variety of things, since we would need that for our exercise later.
-If this is your first time collecting items in nature, make sure to talk to your kids about which items are OK to pick, i.e. that you only take things that are already on the ground, so they’re not ripping leaves, branches or bark from the trees.
+Take your child to a natural area, and bring along the sheet and basket/tote bag.
+Encourage him or her to pick a variety of things, since you’ll need them for the math activity later.
+If this is your first time collecting items in nature, make sure to talk about which items are OK to pick, i.e. that you only take things that are already on the ground, so your child is not ripping leaves, branches or bark from the trees.

-Once we had a wide range of items, my daughter picked a place where we spread out the sheet and poured everything out of the bag.
+Once you have a wide range of items, pick a place to spread out the sheet and pour everything out of the bag.
 The white sheet makes it easier to see everything and also gives you something to sit on.

-Next, we looked at each individual pile, starting with the sticks.
-I asked her to sort them by length, which she did, with some help.
-Some were really similar in length, so I showed her how to stand them up next to each other for a more accurate comparison.
-This was also a good opportunity to work on some math words: long, longer, longest, short, shorter, shortest, tall, taller, tallest, thick, thicker, thickest, thin, thinner, thinnest.
+Next, choose one of the piles, for example the sticks, and ask your child to sort the items by length.
+If some of them are really similar in length, you might want to show your child how to stand them up next to each other for a more accurate comparison.
+This is also a good opportunity to work on some math words: long, longer, longest, short, shorter, shortest, tall, taller, tallest, thick, thicker, thickest, thin, thinner, thinnest.

 Variations: You can make these exercises more challenging depending on your child’s age and developmental stage.
 For example, use a timer and let your child compete against the clock while sorting the sticks, or do it while using a blindfold.
 You can also use the items as counters and make math problems.
 The opportunities are virtually endless with this type of open-ended activity!